 Every year at the Australian Open, the men's singles winner is presented with The Norman Brookes Challenge CupThe trophy is named after Australian tennis champion Sir Norman BROOKES.
-A former Australian champion, who won Australian Open in 1911 and Wimbledon in 1907 and 19014, and president of the Lawn Tennis Association of Australia from 1926 to 1955, Brookes made history in 1907 becoming the first non-British male to win Wimbledon.
+A former Australian champion, which won the Australian Open in 1911 and Wimbledon in 1907 and 19014, and president of the Lawn Tennis Association of Australia from 1926 to 1955, Brookes made history in 1907 by becoming the first non-British male to win Wimbledon.
 The large silver trophy bearing his name was made in England in 1906 and financed by the state tennis associations in Australia, following the retirement of two previous trophies awarded to the Australian champion – the Slazenger and Sun Cup.
 The design for the Sir Norman Brookes Challenge Cup was based on a large Roman marble vase that was excavated from the ruins of Emperor Hadrian’s villa just outside Rome.
-Due to the vase eventually finding a resting place in the grounds of Warwick Castle, it became known as the Warwick Vase.
-The winner of the Australian Open get a ¾ size replica of the original trophy.
-It was first awarded to Fred PERRY at the Australian Championships in 1934
+Due to the vase eventually finding a resting place on the grounds of Warwick Castle, it became known as the Warwick Vase.
+The winner of the Australian Open gets a ¾ size replica of the original trophy.
+It was first awarded to Fred PERRY at the Australian Championships in 1934.

 Men's and Women's Singles